 Balfron High School has a very clear policy on the wearing of School Uniform.
 SQA exams take place in the school environment and the standards that we expect from our pupils are unchanged.
 Pupils must attend all their exams wearing full school uniform and behave in the positive manner that we would normally expect.

 Pupils may travel home after an examination has finished provided they have safe means of transport.
-First Bus passes (only) can be used out with normal bus times during the exam period only.
-However, pupils should always have a spare bus fare with them as an emergency back-up.

 Please note that Balfron High start and finish times may not be the same as the SQA’s.
 In some cases, exams may start a little earlier to make our times fit with the buses.
 In other cases, exams may finish after the buses have left school and alternative travel arrangements will be essential.
 Parents are asked to check all examination times carefully.